Bhutan Photography Tour – 13 Days

 Morning visit to view the Black-Necked Cranes (winter only) before departing for Thimphu (approx 6 hrs).
 From Gangtey the road gradually descends into the balmy Punakha valley before climbing up over Dochu La Pass and into Thimphu.
 Remainder of day at leisure.
 Overnight at your hotel in Thimphu.

 DAY 12: THIMPHU – PARO

 After breakfast hike to Taktsang Monastery.
-The walk of approximately 1.5 to 2 hours uphill takes you almost a kilometre above the Paro valley floor (for those who cannot hike we will arrange a horse for transfer up to cafeteria).
+The walk of approximately 1.5 to 2 hours uphill takes you almost a kilometer above the Paro valley floor (for those who cannot hike we will arrange a horse for transfer up to the cafeteria).

 In the afternoon drive to the almost fully reconstructed Drukgyel Dzong.
 The original monument (destroyed by fire in 1951) was built by Shabdrung to commemorate his victory against invading Tibetans in 1644.

 DAY 13: DEPART PARO